 must I give?, but how much dare I spend on myself?

 It is a Biblical truth beyond all dispute: that all your

-fund dare I use to surround myself with comforts?
+trust fund dare I use to surround myself with comforts?

 I had every intention, as I began to write this

 do no less than the Old Testament saints who did not know him.

 ***I was going to urge

-to tithe and give reasons why you can always afford it.
+everyone to tithe and give reasons why you can always afford it.
 I still believe that is true.